buriro-ezekia/To-investigate-the-challenges-facing-the-implementation-of-PEPMIS/README.md

-# PEPMIS Teacher Survey — Analysis README
+# PEPMIS Teacher Survey — Analysis

 This repository contains scripts and outputs used to clean, analyse, visualise and report results from a teacher survey about challenges implementing the PEPMIS (primary/education/performance electronic system) in public secondary schools.
 The work covers data preparation, descriptive statistics, reliability testing (Cronbach’s alpha), construction of a composite Challenge Index, inferential tests (t-test, ANOVA), exploratory factor analysis (EFA), visualisations, and a multivariable regression.